 - Obtain course descriptions from the Deakin University Course Catalogue.
 Be sure to read through important course prerequisite information.

-- Read about student accomodations.
+- Read about student accommodations.
 You will note your preference in your online application.
-All housing is first
+All housing is first come, first served.

 - Submit additional application details to Global Education here: CSUSM General Study Abroad Application